 "[The disciples] secreted themselves in their lodgings and nothing is heard of them until the startling news is brought to them by the Magdalene on the morning of the third day.
 Thereupon, two - and two only - have the temerity to venture forth to learn for themselves of the news brought to them by Mary could be as reported by her or was as they themselves believed, just "idle talk."
 The whole demeanor of the disciples is one of abject fright and self-preservation."
 (Roper, Did Jesus Rise from the Dead?, p34-35)

-There can be no doubt about it: Jesus was crucified, He died, and He was then buried in a tomb that was sealed by a giant rock and guarded by Roman soldiers.
+The evidence is clear: Jesus died on the cross and was buried in a tomb which was sealed by a giant rock and guarded by Roman soldiers.
 That makes what happened next all the more fascinating.

 The Empty Tomb